 Sick employees are hardly going to do their best work, and if they’re contagious, they could even end up passing it on and taking out more of your team.

 I learned this hard way many years ago when I worked in the corporate world.
-One day, I got very sick (from Lyme disease) at the event of a fancy business meeting that my manager had to drive an hour to bring me home and then drive another hour back to the event.
+One day, I got very sick (from Lyme disease) at the event of a fancy business meeting and my manager had to drive an hour to bring me home and then drive another hour back to the event.
 I felt so bad for wasting other people’s time that day.
 From that day on if I felt sick, I called out sick.
 (Even if I ran out of paid sick time.)

-If, on the other hand, you’re generous with your sickness policy, you’ll earn more respect, your employees will feel happier working for you.
+If, on the other hand, you’re generous with your sickness policy, you’ll earn more respect, and your employees will feel happier working for you.

 And as a result, they’ll be more loyal to your company, less likely to fake sickness when they feel like a day off, and much more likely to recommend you as an employee to others.
 What’s not to like?

-8. Encourage Exercise to Improve Wellness
+8. Encourage Exercise To Improve Personal Wellness

 Fit employees are productive employees.
 Hence, fit employees take fewer sick days.
 And, fit employees tend to be more focused and creative.
 That’s why it makes perfect sense for you, as a business owner, to do everything you can to encourage your employees to exercise regularly and stay fit.
+If you can improve wellness in your business, it will help it grow.

 There are a number of ways you can do this from offering subsidized gym memberships or classes to paying for a personal trainer to come into the office twice a week and put them through their paces.